Author: Ron Graham

 In this lesson we examine whether longstanding religious tradition and custom have any value as authority from God.
 When tradition holds something to be God's truth, is it?

 We ought to respect the longstanding conventions of our society that have stood the test of time, and proven not to be a whimsy of fashion but an element of stability.
-This includes religious tradition.
-That is not a blanket statement, however.
-Not all ancient beliefs and practices have the authority of God.

 The Devil and his corruptions have been in the world since the dawn of history.
 "That serpent of old, the devil and Satan" (Revelation 20:2) remains, these thousands of years later, every bit as wrong as ever he was.